-Condition: Spina bifida refers to a developmental birth defect that occurs when the spinal cord does not completely close during fetal development.
-Types of defects differ in severity and include anencephaly, spina bifida occulta, meningocele, and myelomeningocele (MM).
+Condition: Spina bifida is a birth defect that occurs when the spinal cord does not completely close during fetal development.
+Types of defects include anencephaly, spina bifida occulta, meningocele, and myelomeningocele (MM).
 The MM form is typically the condition referred to as “spina bifida” and involves protrusion of the membrane that covers the spinal cord and the spinal cord itself from the back.
 This requires a surgical closure within the first few days after birth.

-Background: MM results from failure of normal prenatal development of the neural tube, which is usually completely closed by day-28 of gestation.
+Background: MM results from failure of normal prenatal development of the neural tube, which is usually completely closed by 1st month of pregnancy.
+MM is a non-progressive disorder, but associated conditions can progress over time.

-Risk Factors: Most cases occur sporadically, although risk factors in the mother include folic acid deficiency, obesity, diabetes, increased body temperature, and certain medications.
-The risk for recurrence in a family is 3-5%.
+Risk Factors: Most cases occur occasionally but have many causes.
+Risk factors in the mother include folic acid deficiency, obesity, diabetes, increased body temperature, and certain medications.
+Folate is added to food items like cereal and bread products to counter folate deficiency in diet.
+The risk for recurrence in a family is 3-5%, meaning if parents have a child with MM, there is a 3-5% chance of having another child with MM.

 Physical Exam: A physical exam will be performed to evaluate the nerves, mental ability, sensation, strength, reflexes, and walking ability of the patient.
 The spine, shoulders, hips, knees, and feet will be examined.
 Head circumference will be measured in combination with evaluation of growth of the patient.
 Skin integrity at the site of the open spinal cord will be assessed as well.
 Developmental (gross motor, fine motor, language, and mental ability), behavior, ability to take care of oneself, and mood evaluations are essential.